mariworld/blackweek-2/README.md

 # BlackWeek 2025 Poster Customizer

-A web application that allows users to customize a BlackWeek 2025 poster by adding their headshot and emoji.
+A web application that allows users to customize a BlackWeek 2025 poster by adding their headshot and emoji..

 ## Setup Instructions